Egg prices have more than tripled in some states over the last year. Here's why.

 In New York, grocery store owner Jose Filipe said that soaring egg costs have caused many customers to change their spending habits.

 "I've seen customers gravitate from buying organic eggs now to more conventional eggs, and specifically now, the half dozen.
-Prices have quadrupled in about six or seven months," he recently told CBS2's Jenna DeAngelis.
+Prices have quadrupled in about six or seven months," he recently told CBS New York's Jenna DeAngelis.

 Bird flu is carried by free-flying waterfowl, such as ducks, geese and shorebirds, and infects chickens, turkeys, pheasants, quail, domestic ducks, geese and guinea fowl.
 In another major recent epidemic of the disease, it killed more than 50 million chickens and turkeys in 2014 and 2015, while causing economic losses of $3.3 billion, the USDA estimates.
 The agency is now researching a potential vaccine against the bird flu.